Omkar-Peshkar/Codingbox/README.md

             switching the row and column indices of the matrix.
         Q51 wap to find multiplication of matrix n1*n2 with n2*n3?
 O(n1*n2*n3)
         Q52 wap to do 2D matrix search in such a way that the elemnts of rows and column are sorted?
+# Charecter
         Q53 wap to check the given string is palindrom or not?
         Q54 wap to print the biggest word from the sentence?
         Q55 wap to print the word having highest no og vowels from the sentence?
+# Pointer
+        Q56 wap to demonstrate basics of pointer?
+# String
+        Q57 wap to demonstrate use of various array funtions?
+        Q58 wap to sort a given string?
+        Q59 wap to use some advance funtions of string?
+        Q60 wap to form the biggest number from the numeric string?
+        Q61 wap to print the charecter which is occuring maximum times in an string?

 *Data structure*
 # questions